CodeTheCity/CTC28/README.md

 ### Hacktivists

-A project focusing on ...
+A project focusing on guidelines for computer security based on what's visible using Wireshark network tools

 - [Project Repo](https://github.com/CodeTheCity/hactivists)